nas5w/100-days-of-code-frontend/README.md

 This is a somewhat opinionated curriculum for learning front-end development during #100DaysOfCode.
 As it covers a wide range of front-end develpoment topics, it can be thought of as more of a "survey" style course rather than a deep dive into any one area.
 Ideally, your takeaway from completing this curriculum will be some familiarity with each topic and the ability to easily dive deeper in any area in the future when necessary.

 This curriculum was influenced significantly by Kamran Ahmed's excellent [Modern Frontend Developer](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c) roadmap.
-Please check it out--it is an excellent.
+Please check it out--it is excellent.

 # :calendar: Curriculum